Thief (arcade game)

 Thief is a 1981 arcade video game that is similar to Pac-Man.

 The player operates a car being pursued by several blue police cars, in a maze that is supposed to represent city streets.
 There are eight mazes in all, which change every level in a set order, then repeat starting with the ninth screen.
-The ninth through sixteenth levels are identical to the first through eighth, except the cars all move faster and the dollar signs (see next paragraph) don't last as long.
+The ninth through sixteenth levels are identical to the first through eighth, except the cars all move faster and the dollar signs (see § Gameplay) don't last as long.
 After that, the game loops back to Level 9, even identifying it as such (i.e., the seventeenth stage says "Level 9 completed!" when cleared).
 Mazes can have up to three side tunnels that the cars can use to go from one side of the screen to the other, but a few have no tunnels at all.

 Gameplay

-Each maze is littered with dollar bills which the player collects by running over them.
+Each maze is littered with dollar bills, which the player collects by running over them.
 There are also several (usually four, but the first maze configuration has five) golden dollar signs placed throughout the mazes (the equivalent of Pac-Man's energizers); hitting one of these causes the police cars to temporarily turn red.
-While the police cars are red the player can crash into them and score extra points (100 for the first, 500 for the second, 1000 for the third, and 2000 for the fourth); if contact with the police cars occurs at any other time the player loses a life.
+While the police cars are red, the player can crash into them and score extra points (100 for the first, 500 for the second, 1000 for the third, and 2000 for the fourth); if contact with the police cars occurs at any other time, the player loses a life.
 When all the dollar bills on one screen have been collected, the player advances to the next level.

 As the player clears screens, he receives a new title.
 There are sixteen titles in all: